“Francis at 10: Global Perspectives”

 Movie Night with Fr.
 Matt Carnes, S.J.

 What do Jesuits have to do with Latin American politics?
 Fr.
 Carnes, S.J., Director of the Center for Latin American Studies discussed the significance of El Salvador and the life of Archbishop Oscar Romero in the lives of the Jesuits of El Salvador and beyond.
-A screening of the 1989 film Romero was followed.
+A screening of the 1989 film Romero followed.
+The film is a biographical story about El Salvador’s Archbishop Oscar Romero, who was assassinated by the right-wing military junta while saying mass in 1980.

 Occurred on November 7, 2019, in the HFSC Film Room at 7 pm, and featured Insomnia Cookies with milk.